bahabdoul011/DSTI_DEVOPS_PROJECT/README.md

 ## **Introduction**

-This project focuses on developing a web application that allows engineers to register for IT engineering projects.
-It integrates DevOps methodologies to ensure automation, scalability, and reliability.
-The project utilizes tools and best practices such as CI/CD, Docker, Kubernetes, and monitoring.
+This project aims to develop a web application that allows engineers to register for IT engineering projects while integrating DevOps methodologies.
+The focus is on automation, scalability, and reliability, leveraging tools and best practices such as CI/CD, Docker, Kubernetes, and monitoring.

 ### **Technology Stack**
 - **Backend**: PHP